Riemannian Geometry: Definitions, Pictures, and Results

 The \textbf{Einstein tensor} is defined as

-It can be shown that the Einstein tensor vanishes iff the Ricci tensor does.
-Now, the Einstein tensor is symmetric, and by the spectral theorem can be diagonalized at a given point in an orthonormal basis, which also diagonalizes the Ricci tensor.
+If we define $G\equiv g^{ab}G_{ab}$ then we find that $R_{ab}=G_{ab}-Gg_{ab}/(n-2)$, so that the Einstein tensor vanishes iff the Ricci tensor does.
+Now, for zero torsion the Einstein tensor is symmetric, and by the spectral theorem can be diagonalized at a given point in an orthonormal basis, which also diagonalizes the Ricci tensor.
 In terms of the sectional curvature, we have

-Thus for a Riemannian manifold, the Einstein tensor $G(\hat{v},\hat{v})$ applied to a unit vector twice can be viewed as $-(n-1)(n-2)/2$ times the average of the sectional curvatures of the planes orthogonal to $\hat{v}$.
-Using the second Bianchi identity it can be shown (\cite{FrankelGravCurv} pp. 80-81) that the Einstein tensor is also ``divergenceless,'' i.e.
+Thus for a Riemannian manifold, the Einstein tensor $G(\hat{v},\hat{v})$ applied to a unit vector twice can be viewed as $-\left\langle \hat{v},\hat{v}\right\rangle (n-1)(n-2)/2$ times the average of the sectional curvatures of the planes orthogonal to $\hat{v}$.
+Using the second Bianchi identity with zero torsion it can be shown (\cite{FrankelGravCurv} pp. 80-81) that the Einstein tensor is also ``divergenceless,'' i.e.

-Recall that unless the metric is flat, there is no conserved quantity which can be associated with this vanishing divergence.
+For each value of $b$ in an orthonormal frame, this relation expressed in terms of the Riemann curvature tensor can be seen to be equivalent to the second Bianchi identity.
+Recall that unless the metric is flat, there is no conserved quantity which can be associated with this vanishing ``divergence'' for a Lorentzian metric.

-\begin{framed} $\triangle$ Frequent references to the divergencelessness of the Einstein tensor being related to a conserved quantity usually refer to some kind of particular context; one simple one is that in the limit of zero curvature, there is a set of conserved quantities due to eq. (\ref{eq:div-tensor}).\end{framed}
+\begin{framed} $\triangle$ Frequent references to the divergencelessness of the Einstein tensor being related to a conserved quantity usually refer to some kind of particular context; one simple one is that in the limit of zero curvature or infinitesimal volume, there is a set of conserved quantities due to the above equation.\end{framed}